Tibet House US

-Tibet House US (THUS) is a Tibetan cultural preservation and education 501(c)(3) nonprofit founded in 1987 in New York City by a group of Westerners after the Fourteenth Dalai Lama, Tenzin Gyatso, expressed his wish to establish a cultural institution to build awareness of Tibetan culture.
+Tibet House US (THUS) is a Tibetan cultural preservation and education 501(c)(3) nonprofit based in Manhattan, New York City.
+It was founded in 1987 after the Fourteenth Dalai Lama, Tenzin Gyatso expressed the wish to establish a cultural institution to build awareness of Tibetan culture.

-Part of a worldwide network of Tibet Houses, Tibet House US focuses on the promotion and preservation of Tibetan culture, contemporary and traditional knowledge, and cultural expressions through education on philosophy, cognitive or mind science based on the workings of mind and emotions, techniques of mediation and mental transformation, and contemporary and ancient arts and culture.
+Part of the international network of Tibet Houses, the organization promotes and preserves Tibetan culture through exhibitions, educational programming, publications, contemplative practice, and public cultural events.
+It is also known for maintaining collections of Tibetan art and archives, and for its annual benefit concert at Carnegie Hall.